fsantanna/pingus/ceu/README.md

 click to the application (ln.
 31).
 Otherwise, the `pressed` and `press_time` state variables are reset (ln.
 20-21).
+Figure X illustrates how we can model the double-click behavior as a state machine.

 However, note how the accesses to these state variables are spread across the entire class.